mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_4_testing_facebook_webhooks_polling.md

 ## Subchapter 4.4: Testing Facebook Webhooks and Polling

 ### Introduction
 With Facebook webhooks and polling set up in Subchapters 4.1–4.3, this subchapter verifies their functionality through integrated tests within the OAuth flow.
 After successful authentication, the FastAPI application tests the webhook endpoint and polling mechanism for each authenticated page, covering both metadata (`name`, `category`) and message events, using the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user.
-Data is stored in temporary files (`facebook/<page_id>/page_data.json` for metadata and `facebook/<page_id>/conversations/<sender_id>.json` for conversation payloads), and tests confirm new vs. continuing conversation handling.
+Data is stored in temporary files (`facebook/<page_id>/page_metadata.json` for metadata and `facebook/<page_id>/conversations/<sender_id>.json` for conversation payloads), and tests confirm new vs. continuing conversation handling.
 The tests return consistent JSON results to ensure the GPT Messenger sales bot reliably processes and stores non-sensitive data using `TokenStorage` and `SessionStorage`.
+The `facebook` directory reflects both metadata and messaging, aligning with the final structure in Chapter 6 (`users/<uuid>/facebook/<page_id>/...`).

 ### Prerequisites
 - Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification) and Subchapters 4.1–4.3.